Somiljaiswal46/Somiljaiswal46/README.md

 **About me**

-I’m a B.Tech 2nd-year student with a strong interest in Machine Learning and Data Analytics.
+I’m a B.Tech 3rd-year student with a strong interest in Machine Learning and Data Analytics.
 I enjoy exploring how data, algorithms, and systems work together to solve real-world problems and generate meaningfull insights.

 🌱 Currently Learning

-• Machine Learning
+• Machine Learning & Deep learning

 • Data Analysis & Visualization